 "Thinning scissors remove weight from the hair without losing the shape or cut," says Chie Sato, head of education at Taylor Taylor London.
 "Usually used at the end of your haircut when your hair is dry, this is a great technique if you have thick hair that is straight or wavy.
 That's because it helps the hair to go in a downwards motion, rather than heading into a triangular shape."

 Luke Hersheson, CEO of Hershesons, says that when used properly by a qualified hairstylist, there are many benefits of thinning scissors for an invisible cut.
 "Traditionally, when hairdressers think of making your hair lighter or less heavy, they tend to put layers in it," says Luke.
-"But then, you end up with a layered haircut and most of the time it's not what you want."
+"But then you end up with a layered haircut and most of the time it's not what you want."
 Luke says that it's possible to remove a lot of that weight invisibly from the underneath of your hair.
 This way it doesn't feel as though there are steps in the hair, which happens with typical layers.
 "This haircut leaves the top section of the hair as it is," says Luke.
 Take a cue from Monika Young on Instagram.

 Who is a good candidate for the invisible haircut?

 Chie explains that cutting thick hair slightly shorter underneath can help it fall in a more flattering shape that frames your face.
-It can also make hair more manageable, especially if you like a messy bun, claw clip, or ponytail, but hate that it falls out so quickly.
+It can also make hair more manageable, especially if you like a messy bun, claw clip or ponytail but hate that it falls out so quickly.
 "Hair also settles more easily thanks to the weight that has been taken away," says Chie, "so it can even save you time when styling."
 The method is especially useful if you want to go short, like Amrita Palahey.

 Luke agrees.
 "For people that have got a lot of hair, being able to wear it up and keep it up without falling down is a benefit," he says.
-"Sometimes hair can be so heavy that if you [curl] it, or try and get any movement in it, it automatically drops out."
+"Sometimes hair can be so heavy that if you tong it or try and get any movement in it, it automatically drops out."
 With an invisible haircut, hair is more likely to keep its shape, not to mention bring out more of its natural wave and movement, says Luke.

 So what should you ask for in the salon chair?
 Simply tell your stylist that you want to get rid of some of the heaviness from your hair and they'll do the rest.
-Thick hair that is wavy or straight will benefit the most from an invisible haircut, whereas you might want to opt for traditional layers if your hair is curly or natural, says Chie.
+Thick hair that is wavy or straight will benefit the most from an invisible haircut, whereas you might want to opt for a handful of traditional layers if your hair is curly or coily, says Chie.
 "Typical layers is your best bet to achieve this look rather than thinning the hair out, as cutting into curls can affect the curl pattern.
 This might cause them to spring out and look frizzy."
 Take inspiration from curl pro Emily Kingston at Blue Tit in Clapton, who created the above textured shag.